Condamine River: Course and features

-The Balonne River forks near Dirranbandi with a western branch being called the Culgoa River which, in turn, flows into the Darling River.
+The Balonne River is joined by Bungil Creek at Surat followed by the Cogoon River (Muckadilla Creek) before a major junction with the Maranoa River at Lake Kajarabie above St George from where it continues southwest to Dirranbandi.
+Below Dirranbandi the Balonne forks into a series of anabranches with a western distributary being called the Culgoa River which, in turn, flows into the Darling River.
 The eastern branch of the Balonne River in turn branches again - into the Bokhara River on the right and the Narran River on the left (eastern) side.
-These rivers join with the Barwon River west of Brewarrina which also flows into the Darling River.
-Towns the Balonne passes through include St George, Dirranbandi and Surat.
-In this area Bungil Creek joins the Balonne River.
+The Narran flows to Narran Lake, an endorheic lake between Brewarrina, Walgett and Lightning Ridge.
+The Birrie splits from the Bokhara before these join with the Barwon River west of Brewarrina which also flows into the Darling River.

 Water storage

 Water from the Condamine River is used for town water supply and for irrigation.
 Leslie Dam on Sandy Creek, a tributary of the Condamine, is the main water reservoir for Warwick.
 Talgai Weir is a small weir that can hold 640 ML near Clifton.
 Other water storage facilities on the Condamine River include the Yarramalong Weir, Lemon Tree Weir, Loudoun Weir, Tipton Weir and the Cecil Plains Weir.
 The Condamine River is reduced to a series of drying ponds during droughts in Australia.